Clonal Diversity at Cancer Recurrence: Proof of results in Section

 By Lemma \ref{dominated_event}, $\frac{\PP\left(A_{n,y} \setminus E_{n,y,\epsilon_1}\right)}{\PP\left(A_{n,y}\right)}$ decays exponentially fast as desired.
 Since Simpson's Index is at most $1$, we have

 Notice that in the time period $\left(0, \zeta_n-y\right)$, each clone is generated according to a Poisson process.
 We denote by $X_{n,y,i}$ the size of the i-th clone at $\zeta_n-y$.
+Note that the mutant clones are ordered at random, not in chronological order by when the mutation occurred.
 For ease of exposition, we drop the subscript $n$ and $y$.
 Since the generation times of clones as well as their evolution are independent conditioned on the total number of clones generated in the time period $\left(0, \zeta_n-y\right)$, we can obtain that

 Hence, it is convenient to condition on the number of clones and then apply the law of total expectation: